Empirical analysis reveals that conventional wisdom about big, risky change initiatives is often wrong.

 Of course, not every success factor will be relevant in every corporate transformation.
 But given the high stakes in these initiatives, leaders need and deserve evidence-backed recommendations.
 As we’ve shown, empirical analysis reveals not only the significant factors in transformation success, but the patterns that emerge in their aggregation.
 Sometimes this analysis supports conventional wisdom, and sometimes it contradicts it, but either way, companies can’t afford to ignore it.

-Senior Business Analysts – Life & Pensions Contract - Dublin View
+Senior Business Analyst – Life & Pensions Contract - Dublin View

 "Casseo was engaged to provide both Programme and Project Management services to Capita Life & Pensions Services (Ireland) Ltd to define, plan, manage and control the delivery of a suite of initiatives to support the Companies strategy to be the Business Process Outsourcer of choice in the International and Domestic Life & Pensions market sector.